-Comforting and filling, this Vegetarian Sausage Sheet Pan Dinner is loaded with savory-sweet flavor and healthy fall vegetables.
+Comforting and filling, this Vegetarian Sausage Sheet Pan Dinner is loaded with savory-sweet flavor and nutritious fall vegetables.
 Seasoned with thyme, rosemary, and garlic, it’s a flavor-packed recipe for two that’s great for busy weeknights!

 Sheet pan dinners are my favorite easy meals.
 Recipes like this roasted gnocchi and vegetables, pizza sweet potatoes, and roasted vegetable hummus bowls are quick to throw together and simple to customize.
 Plus what’s not to like about the minimal cleanup?